MichaelClerx/python-c-example/README.md

 ## Virtual environments

 Some people love using virtual environments.
+If you are one, feel free!
-If you are one (or are working for or being taught by one), you can run all this in a virtual environment using [these instructions](https://docs.python.org/3/tutorial/venv.html).
+If you are working for or being taught by one, you might like [these instructions](https://docs.python.org/3/tutorial/venv.html).

 ## Setting up